 Keyword Research Tool

-To do keyword research well requires lots and lots of time, and involves tracking keywords used by your competition.
-Additionally, it means running SEO audits of blogs, identifying backlinking opportunities and many other activities.
+To do keyword research well requires lots and lots of time, and involves effectively conducting competitor analysis.
+Additionally, it means understanding how keyword ranking works, running SEO audits of blogs, identifying backlinking opportunities and much more.

 There are some great B2B SEO tools that help with this, including: